Esek Hopkins: Revolutionary War service

 Hopkins' decision to go to Nassau rather than pursue another part of his orders concerning Chesapeake Bay of Virginia and North and South Carolina, upset southern members of the Continental Congress, which added to the political, social, economic, religious, and philosophical differences already occurring between members of the Congress.

 What happened next in the ensuing months was politically complex and controversial.
 The Continental Congress and individual state governors through their legislatures allowed privately owned ships to help in the battle against Britain by issuing letters of marque.
-There were virtually thousands of these ships, which overtook British ships, helping the war effort at sea.
+There were virtually thousands of these ships, which overtook British ships, contributing to the war effort at sea.
 These privateer ships were allowed to claim any items found on the British ships they conquered as their own.
 They therefore were able to pay their seamen and officers nearly twice the amount that the Continental Navy could pay their crews, since the items captured by Continental ships went for the good of the colonies.
 Even after the Congress built and outfitted several more ships for Commodore Hopkins to use, he could not find adequate personnel to man the ships.
-John Adams, Sam Adams, Benjamin Franklin, Richard Henry Lee, Robert Treat Paine, and John Paul Jones came to the defense of Hopkins.
+John Adams, Samuel Adams, Benjamin Franklin, Richard Henry Lee, Robert Treat Paine, and John Paul Jones came to the defense of Hopkins.

 Nevertheless, on August 12, 1776, Congress censured Hopkins.
 Humiliation and an injured reputation followed.
 Many sources say it would have been better if Hopkins was relieved of his command after the censure, rather than resume his command with a disgraced reputation and a loss of respect from his officers.
 Yet shortly after this John Hancock, President of the Continental Congress, wrote a resolution to have a schooner remade into a war ship and named the Hopkins, although there are no records that indicate his resolution was fulfilled.

 Hopkins' little fleet was mostly blockaded in Narragansett Bay by the superior British sea power for the rest of Hopkins' tenure as Commander-in-Chief of the Continental Navy, partly due to the fact that he had inadequate manpower to confront the enemy.
 A group of Hopkins' officers finally went directly to the Congress while at the same time leaving their ships without permission.
 Later it was determined that the allegations the officers took to Congress could not be substantiated— not in time, however, to squelch what was to happen.
 Pressure on the nature of Hopkins' character and ability became increasingly significant.
 Even though John Hancock had congratulated Hopkins at the time, Hopkins' decision to go to Nassau in the Bahamas and the escape of Glasgow was used by politically charged legislators against him.